University-of-Colorado-Sports-Science/running_speed_additional/t1p2-project-writeup.md

   Each player tends to have a very unique variation in running imbalance.
 The team throughout time does not seem to have any larger spikes than normal in running imbalance suggesting that at no point in time did the team have a large shift in running imbalance all together.

-  Through the use of three different bootstrap algorithms, we found that player who sustained a hamstring injury have a statistically significantly higher average variance in running imbalance and average absolute value running imbalance than players who did not sustain a hamstring injury.
-The average absolute value in running imbalance was a different very small though and it would be hard to differentiate the groups in practice only using the one estimated difference.
+  Through the use of three different bootstrap algorithms, we found that players who sustained a hamstring injury have a statistically significantly higher average variance in running imbalance and average absolute value running imbalance than players who did not sustain a hamstring injury.
+The difference in average absolute value in running imbalance was very small though and it would be hard to differentiate the groups in practice only using the one estimated difference.

   The different categories of positions tended to have the same average variance when estimated using a bootstrap method.
 Using the same bootstrapping method as before but estimating the average absolute value of running imbalance for each of the three categories revealed the Bigs and Combos had nearly identical estimates of the average running imbalance value of around 2.75%.
 But Skills had a statistically significant higher average absolute value running imbalance of around 3.15%.
 This may be due to the differing physical demands put onto the different categories of positions where Skills may be more inclined to favor one leg over another to accomplish their goal.